Academy Award and Emmy Award Nominated Filmmaker Lionel Chetwynd: An In-Depth Interview

 Norm:

-What is next for Lionel Chetwynd and is there anything else you wish to add that we have not covered?
+What is next for Lionel Chetwynd, and is there anything else you wish to add?

 Lionel:

-I’m currently finishing the final draft of a theatrical motion picture for Sony with a biblical theme which is one of the more interesting undertakings of my career.
-I expect there will be much spoken of this before long.
-Being garrulous potentially to the point of boredom, I could go on for hours about other things I’d like to say but I think your questions have been precisely to the point and have covered all that I might usefully address.
+I’m currently finishing the final draft of a theatrical motion picture for Sony with a biblical theme, one of the more interesting undertakings of my career.
+I expect much will be spoken of this soon.
+Your questions have been precise, covering all I might usefully address.
 Thanks for the opportunity.
-I enjoy your websites and am delighted for the opportunity to be a part of them.
+I enjoy your websites and am delighted to be a part of them.
 Good luck, Norm.

 Norm: